inspec/inspec/docs-chef-io/content/inspec/profiles/signing.md

     platform: os
   ```

+## Mandatory profile signing

+**Chef InSpec 6** and above has an optional setting that requires that all profiles are signed.
+If mandatory profile signing is enabled, InSpec will not execute functions with an un-signed profile and exits with exit code 6.

+To enable mandatory profile signing, set the environment variable `CHEF_PREVIEW_MANDATORY_PROFILE_SIGNING` to any non-empty value.

+If you need to bypass mandatory profile signing, use the `--allow-unsigned-profiles` CLI option or set the `CHEF_ALLOW_UNSIGNED_PROFILES` environment variable.

 ## Advanced Usage

-### How do I create keys?
+### Create a signing and validation keys

 Most users of signed profiles need not create keys of their own unless they wish to sign and distribute profiles themselves.
 To generate keys of your own, use the `inspec sign generate-keys` command:

 ```bash
 $ inspec sign generate-keys --keyname test-03